About Residence Life

-A resident should not fall below twelve (12) credits without prior approval of the Vice President for Student Engagement & Retention or designee.
+A resident should not fall below twelve (12) credits without prior approval of the Office of Student Life or designee.
 Residents are encouraged to respond to all notices regarding registration status.
 Failure to respond will result in denied or limited access to the residence halls or removal from the residence halls.

 Students enrolled full-time with the academic institution’s partners in the Jefferson Higher Education Center pursuing bachelor’s and advanced degree programs are eligible for student housing.
 For more information, contact the Office of Residence Life & Housing at 315-755-0411.

 The Residence Life & Housing staff will assist residents with establishing community living standards within their suites by conducting suite agreement meetings as necessary.
 Failure to comply with the agreement may result in further documentation and a possible conduct violation.

 During the semester, certain floor and hall meetings will be designated as “mandatory” by the Residence Life and Housing staff.
 Residents must attend mandatory hall/floor meetings with their Resident Assistant and/or Residence Life Coordinator.
 Failure to attend these meetings could result in missing out on valuable information and it will be the responsibility of the resident to get the information.
 Residents will be held accountable for any information disseminated.
 Many meetings are not mandatory; however, it is highly recommended that residents attend all meetings on their floor and for the hall so that they are aware of all information that is being provided for their benefit.

 Residence Life Office